Salt Lake City Medicare and Medicaid Fraud Lawyer

 In addition to the laws described above, anyone who is investigated for violating any of these crimes can also be subject to liability for other federal crimes, such as money laundering, conspiracy and obstruction of justice.
 For example, failing to preserve documents can lead to further serious complicated charges for the destruction or alteration of records in a federal investigation, and even obstruction of justice.
 Someone guilty of obstruction can be sentenced to up to 20 years in federal prison and fined $250,000.
 With the support of your attorney, you can avoid finding yourself in greater complications.

 Moreover, depending on the findings of your investigation, you may be charged with multiple counts for each finding of Medicare and Medicaid fraud.
 If you are convicted for fraud, you may end up with a fine that is double the alleged fraud amount, plus possible imprisonment and the loss your DEA license to prescribe medications.
 Also, there are instances when states initiate parallel proceedings for related state law violations.
 With the right legal representation, you can fight these allegations and obtain a reduction or dismissal of the charges.
+Call our Salt Lake City Medicare and Medicaid fraud lawyer for a free legal consultation.

 Penalties for Medicare and Medicaid Fraud Under Utah’s False Claims Act